314PiGuy/GooglePixel-DualCamera/README.md

 # Google Pixel Dual Camera Streamer

 This Android application allows you to simultaneously stream video from two rear cameras of a Google Pixel device (or other compatible Android devices supporting logical multi camera API) to computer via MJPEG over TCP.
+Works on google pixel models 6 and onwards.

 Combined with a python script, it allows both cameras to be used as virtual webcams for stereo or whatever else.